A Act of Love Adoptions

 AreaUtah RuleCitation

-Birth father rightsPutative father registry with specific notice requirementsUtah Code §78B-6-121
+Birth father rightsPutative father registry with specific notice requirementsUtah Code § 81-13-209

-Home studyState-licensed home study provider requiredUtah Code §62A-2-120
+Home studyState-licensed home study provider requiredUtah Code § 26B-2-120

-These figures describe what Utah law permits, actual support is determined case-by-case with your counselor, subject to review and Consortium approval where required.
+Actual support is determined case by case with your counselor.
 Whenever possible, payments are made directly to service providers.

 Serving Utah Since 1993